 An introduction to the techniques and issues of data visualization for the humanities.
 Interdisciplinary and comparative study, using both theoretical study and concrete examples.
+Not open to students who have taken ANOP 270.

 HUMN 271.
 Advanced Text Analysis: Redefining How We Read.
 1 Credit.